A properly structured and well-written documentation explaining how to use an API effectively and integrate it easily can help developers big time.

 ReadMe allows you to drag and drop things; you can also customize everything through CSS.
 Markdown Editor, Swagger File Import, and Theme Builder are some of the many features people love about ReadMe.

 It even allows users to make API calls and then copy-paste the actual code samples.
-Furthermore, API logs, API definitions, API Playground, and Dynamic Code Snippets are a few more things, which allows you to craft reference guides.
+Furthermore, API logs, API definitions, API Playground, and Dynamic Code Snippets are a few more things, which allow you to craft reference guides.

 ReadMe makes collaboration with your team more interactive as they can quickly suggest edits using versioning to maintain things tidy.
 Provide great customer support by collecting customer feedback through forum-style support and acting on a serious note.